sjohnson03/launch-query/README.md

 # LaunchQuery
-A lightning-fast search tool that lets you quickly search multiple websites using bang commands (!).
+A simple search tool that lets you quickly search multiple websites using bang commands (!).
 Type your query with a shortcut anywhere in the text to instantly search specific sites.
 Inspired heavily by DuckDuckGo but with better performance and being able to use any core search engine you would like.

 ### Features
 - **Bang Shortcuts:** Use commands like !w, !g, or !yt to search Wikipedia, Google, or YouTube